BjoerklundJacob/cego-assignment/README.md

  ## Final considerations
  ### Security concerns
  Login credentials should not be placed where they are publicly available.
+ ### Next steps
+ Better error message if the connection to the database cannot be established.

 # ORIGINAL README BELOW